BlackFrog1/earthenterprise.doc/Home.md

 **Slack Chatroom**

-Use this link to sign up for the Slack Chatroom where you can chat with developers and users of Open GEE
+Use this link to sign up for the Slack Chatroom where you can chat with developers and users of Open GEE.

 http://slack.opengee.org